Vidhate/us-healthcare-vis/CONTEXT.md

 - Validation passes with 0 errors
 - Each category has complete payer breakdown
 - All sources documented
+- Data structure ready for Sankey transformation

 **Don't forget to:**
 - Update STATUS.md when complete
 - Calculate percentageOfParent for each child
 - Ensure dataQuality rating is appropriate
 - Add descriptive notes where helpful
+- Remember: this data will power a Sankey diagram!

 ---